Close, Split & Settle the PaymentOrder

 ParameterTypeDescription

-fast_forwardbooleanIf true, Ping will automatically perform all remaining transitions (e.g. from OPEN directly to SETTLED).
+fast_forwardbooleanIf true, Ping will automatically perform all intermediate transitions (e.g. from OPEN directly through to SETTLED).

 Next, you’ll invoke each corresponding endpoint—Close, Split, then Settle—in that order.